Authors: JoAnne Barbieri Bullard

 The American Psychological Association stated that college students might be experiencing increased stress, anxiety, uncertainty, and sadness during this pandemic due to a number of causes including changes from seated to virtual classes, moving back home, missing friends, job loss, and family responsibilities (1).
 While being instructed to participate in public health measures such as social distancing, it is expected that the spread of COVID-19 will trigger mental health issues resulting in larger feelings of isolation, worry, stress, depression, anxiety, and financial distress (17).

 Athletic teams have faced disruption as this pandemic has led to athletic seasons being cancelled, training facilities being closed, and immediate contingency plans having to be made (3).
-The National Collegiate Association of Athletics (NCAA) addressed the disruption that COVID-19 has caused and the negative impact it has made on both physical and mental health of athletes (14).
+The National Collegiate Athletic Association (NCAA) addressed the disruption that COVID-19 has caused and the negative impact it has made on both physical and mental health of athletes (14).
 The executive summary of the NCAA study, “The NCAA Student-Athlete COVID-19 Well-being Study,” was based on the results of over 37,000 student-athletes among all three divisions.
 This study examined mental health concerns of student-athletes, living environments, barriers to athletic training, the impact COVID-19 had on academics, ability to maintain athletics connections, and the resources desired by student-athletes and served as a strong reference for comparison of results related to this research study (15).
 The NCAA also provided resources for all three divisions which include daily strategies to assist student-athletes and coaches in coping with the pandemic.
 One of the suggestions is that student-athletes become aware of their mental health during this time and understand the degree of impact this situation might have on aspects of their life, such as motivation (3).

 Impact of COVID-19 on Academics and Athletics